Yang Zhenduo: Biography

-Yang Zhenduo has appeared several times on the covers of T'ai Chi Magazine and other martial arts publications.
-He has authored many articles and written books on the study of t'ai chi ch'uan, as well as produced 3 complete sets of teaching videos of the art.
+Yang Zhenduo appeared several times on the covers of T'ai Chi Magazine and other martial arts publications.
+He has authored many articles and written books on the study of tai chi, as well as produced 3 complete sets of teaching videos of the art.

 While retaining his position as chairman of the International Yang Style Tai Chi Chuan Association until his death, Yang Zhenduo retired from his regular teaching activities, his position as president of the association, and appointed his student Yang Jun, his grandson, as its new president to continue his work.

-In July 2009, at the First International Tai Chi Chuan Symposium, Grandmaster Yang Zhenduo announced that Master Yang Jun is the fifth lineage-holder of the Traditional Yang-style t'ai chi ch'uan.
+In July 2009, at the First International Tai Chi Chuan Symposium, Grandmaster Yang Zhenduo announced that Master Yang Jun is the fifth lineage-holder of the Traditional Yang-style tai chi.

 Disciples

 Grandmaster Yang Zhenduo acknowledged the following people as his Disciples.
-These individuals have studied and promoted the Yang-style t'ai chi ch'uan for many years.
+These individuals have studied and promoted the Yang-style tai chi for many years.